Arriva Southend: History

-The company was founded in 1901 as Southend-on-Sea Corporation Transport, and was renamed Southend Transport in 1974.
-It began operating motorbuses in 1912, and became a limited company on 26 October 1986 due to the Transport Act 1985.
-Southend Transport was involved in a bus war with Thamesway (now part of First Essex).
-Southend Transport was sold by Southend-on-Sea Borough Council to the British Bus group in June 1993 for a reported £1, which in turn was taken over by the Cowie group.
+The company was founded in 1901 as Southend-on-Sea Corporation Transport; it began operating motorbuses in 1912.
+It was renamed Southend Transport in 1974 and became a limited company on 26 October 1986, following implementation of the Transport Act 1985.
+Southend Transport was involved in a bus war with Thamesway in the early 1990s.
+(Note: Thamesway was one of two parts of the entity that is now First Essex; the other was Eastern National.)

+Southend Transport was sold by Southend-on-Sea Borough Council to the British Bus group in June 1993 for a reported £1, which, in turn, was taken over by the Cowie group.

-Cowie was renamed Arriva in August 1998 and Southend Transport was renamed Arriva serving Southend as part of this rebranding.
-The 'serving Southend' local identity caption has since been phased out.
+Cowie was renamed Arriva in August 1998 and Southend Transport was renamed Arriva serving Southend, as part of this rebranding.
+The "serving Southend" local identity caption has since been phased out.

-On 28 January 2000, the original Southend garage at 87 London Road dating from the foundation of Southend Corporation Transport was closed and demolished shortly afterwards, with a new one constructed in Short Street, Southend-on-Sea.
+On 28 January 2000, the original Southend garage at 87 London Road, dating from the foundation of Southend Corporation Transport, was closed; it was demolished shortly afterwards, with a new one constructed on Short Street.

 Arriva Southend had continued the service X1 coach service to London inherited from Southend Transport, latterly as the Green Line 721 service.